JenniferPylko/openlore/conduits/abrecis/eras/volcanic.md

 # Volcanic Era

-During this era, Abrecis was too hot to sustain organic life, but there may have been some action of primordial spirits and other entities.
+During most of this era, Abrecis was too hot and chemically hostile to sustain organic life, but there may have been some action of primordial spirits and other entities.
+Toward the end of the volcanic era, bacteria and other simple life may have existed.
+The planet's gradual cooling flooded the surface with condensed water, beginning the [oceanic era](oceanic.md).